 This is why launch costs matter far beyond the launch industry itself.
 They are the gateway price for the entire space economy.
 Every dollar removed from the cost of reaching orbit cascades through every space business, making previously impossible business plans suddenly viable.

 The space economy is, at its foundation, an access-cost story.
-And in 2025, that story is more exciting than it has ever been.
+And in 2026 — with Falcon 9 past its 500th flight, Vulcan and New Glenn both operational, Ariane 6 in routine service, and Neutron and Starship both knocking on the door of regular operations — that story is more exciting than it has ever been.

 This article is not financial advice.
 Investment in space-related companies involves significant risk.
 All cost figures are estimates based on publicly available information and may not reflect actual contracted prices.
 Consult a qualified financial professional before making investment decisions.